Amira 150 and Amira 300 (Moclobemide)

 Alcohol

-Although drinking alcohol is unlikely to affect your response to Amira, your doctor may suggest avoiding alcohol while you are being treated for depression.
-Tell your doctor if you drink alcohol.
+Although drinking alcohol is unlikely to affect your response to Amira, your doctor may suggest avoiding alcohol while being treated for depression.

 Driving and Operating Machinery